 IoT Solutions for Manufacturing

-The cyber-physical manufacturing systems, which provide high quality, are capable of producing small product batches.
+The cyber-physical manufacturing systems, which provide high quality, can produce small product batches.
 The latter are approaching individual customization in size.
-That means that the same assembly line would need to refocus on production of various products during its lifetime.
+That means that the same assembly line would need to refocus on the production of various products during its lifetime.
 Formerly such a refocus would require assembly line redesign and some hardware changes.

 That is why IoT has become an integral part of smart supply chains and smart manufacturing, especially after COVID-19.

-A set of physical assets being interlinked via the internet huddle to produce a batch.
+A set of physical assets is interlinked via the internet huddle to produce a batch.
 Depending on the product, different sets of assets join their efforts.
-Given that an IoT enabled cyber-physical system would be more capable and complex, it would be more expensive.
+Given that an IoT-enabled cyber-physical system would be more capable and complex, it would be more expensive.
 It puts an overhead on the product costs.

 This constitutes the major problem to solve for manufacturing, one of 5 major challenges defined by PwC.